With many things to do in Mpumalanga, the province is home to 6.5% of South Africans, incredible landscapes and wildlife.

 Get Insurance before visiting South Africa

 Use travel insurance while visiting Mpumalanga so you are covered for theft and medical expenses.
-There are a lot of adventurous activities to do in Mpumalanga, and it’s best to have peace of mind while hiking and exploring.
+There are a lot of adventurous activities to do in South Africa, and it’s best to have peace of mind while hiking and exploring.

 Find out why I recommend World Nomads, check out my World Nomads Insurance review.